material-admin/doc-material-components/button-examples/Web/web-button-example.md

 ### Import JavaScript

-You can optionally add a JavaScript ripple effect (see [MDC Ripple](https://github.com/material-components/material-components-web/blob/master/packages/mdc-ripple)) to your buttons by importing and then instantiating `MDCRipple` in your `*.js` file.
+You can optionally add a JavaScript ripple effect (see [MDC Ripple](https://github.com/material-components/material-components-web/blob/master/packages/mdc-ripple)) to your buttons by installing, importing, and then instantiating `MDCRipple` in your `*.js` file.
 See the page on importing the [JavaScript component](https://github.com/material-components/material-components-web/blob/master/docs/importing-js.md) for more information.

-To bundle your `*.js` file, go to the [quickstart page](https://github.com/material-components/material-components-web/blob/master/docs/getting-started.md#quick-start-cdn).

 <details><summary><b>Expand for instructions to add JavaScript</b></summary>